jfalken/s3_https_upload_portal/readme.md

 #### Configuring Credentials

-In the GUI under XXXX, set the following environmental variables
+In the GUI under `Config > Software Config`, set the following environmental variables

 `BUCKET` = Name of your s3 bucket